jmespath/jmespath.py/docs/proposals/functions.rst

 expressions.
 As JMESPath is currently implemented, functions would be very useful in ``multi-select-list`` and ``multi-select-hash`` expressions to format the output of an expression to contain data that might not have been in the original JSON input.
-If filtered projections are added to JMESPath, functions would be a powerful mechanism to perform any kind of special comparisons for things like ``length()``, ``contains()``, etc.
+Combined with filtered expressions, functions would be a powerful mechanism to perform any kind of special comparisons for things like ``length()``, ``contains()``, etc.

 Data Types
 ==========

-In order to support functions, we must define a type system.
-Because JMESPath is a JSON DSL, we will use JSON types:
+In order to support functions, a type system is needed.
+The JSON types are used:

-* number (integers and double-precision floating-point format in JavaScript)
+* number (integers and double-precision floating-point format in JSON)
 * string
 * boolean (``true`` or ``false``)
 * array (an ordered, sequence of values)
-* object (an unordered, comma-separated collection of key:value pairs)
+* object (an unordered collection of key value pairs)
 * null

 Syntax Changes
 ==============

-Functions may be used to start any expression, including but not limited to the root of an expression, inside of a ``multi-select`` expression, or at the start of an ``or-expression``.
+Functions are defined in the ``function-expression`` rule below.
+A function expression is an ``expression`` itself, and is valid any place an ``expression`` is allowed.

-The function grammar will require the following grammar additions:
+The grammar will require the following grammar additions:

 ::

-    function-expression = unquoted-string "(" *(function-arg *("," function-arg ) ) ")"
+    function-expression = identifier "(" *(function-arg *("," function-arg ) ) ")"
-    function-arg        = expression / number
+    function-arg        = expression / number / current-node
+    current-node        = "@"

-``expression`` will need to be updated to add the ``current-node`` production:
+``expression`` will need to be updated to add the ``function-expression`` production:

 ::

     expression        = sub-expression / index-expression / or-expression / identifier / "*"
     expression        =/ multi-select-list / multi-select-hash
-    expression        =/ function-expression / current-node / literal
+    expression        =/ literal / function-expression
-    current-node      = "@"

 A function can accept any number of arguments, and each argument can be an expression.
+Each function must define a signature that specifies the number and allowed types of its expected arguments.
+Functions can be variadic.

 current-node
 ------------